Listen to the article

 "I spent a lot of money and went out my way to instill fear."

 Inciting fear and violence

 The police warned the couple that Larry was dangerous even though he is a diabetic and confined to a wheelchair.
 They were instructed to take their kids to school using different routes.
 Larry stockpiled machine guns and automatic weapons.
 He threatened a local Vietnamese refugee assistance center and had members burn it at night.
-He called the NAACP leader and hollered racial slurs and hate speech.
+He called the NAACP leader and yelled racial slurs and hate speech.
 Despite paying fines and doing time in jail, he continued to incite violence and hatred.
 In August, two months after leaving the package for the Weissers, Larry started a white supremacist local public TV show.